viclm/numeric-keyboard/README.md

 [![Build Status](https://travis-ci.org/viclm/numeric-keyboard.svg?branch=master)](https://travis-ci.org/viclm/numeric-keyboard)

-A numeric keyboard works in mobile browsers.
-It contains a virtual input box which would invoke the custom keyboard instead of system keyboard, the input box supports many html5 standard properties and also has a nice cursor to make it behaves like native input element as much as possible.
-Besides, the custom keyboard is a pluggable component can be used together with other input interfaces.
+A custom virtual numeric keyboard works in mobile browsers.
+It contains a virtual input box which would invoke the numeric keyboard instead of system keyboard, the virtual input box supports many html5 standard properties and also has a nice cursor to make it behaves like native input element as much as possible.
+Besides, the numeric keyboard is a pluggable component can be used together with other input interfaces.

-The numeric keyboard have several versions: plain javascript class, React component and Vue component.
+The numeric keyboard have several versions: plain **javascript** class, **React** component and **Vue** component.

 :movie_camera: [Watch the demo video](https://fast.wistia.net/embed/iframe/f40gilnlxp) :sunny:

+:cn: [中文说明](https://github.com/viclm/numeric-keyboard/wiki) :cn: :cn: :cn: :cn:

 ## Table of contents